-Having fun in the classroom is a must while learning history.
+About Role Play – Having fun in the classroom is a must while learning history.
 Kids love to get dressed up and take on real character personas.
 The educational experience of the ELP is greatly enhanced when students actively play the role of a historic resident of Fort Ross.
 We cannot emphasize enough the importance of role play in the ELP experience.
 After the students trace the roots of some of the characters from Ross, maybe they would like to trace their own family history.

 Settlement Ross was a multi-ethnic community.
-The Russian administrators classified the multi-ethnic work force of Ross into four major classes: the Russians, the Creoles, the Aleuts, and the Indians.
+The Russian administrators classified the multi-ethnic workforce of Ross into these four major classes: the Russians, the Creoles, the Aleuts, and the Indians.
 The different jobs and titles here at Ross were many.
 You have Administrators, military officers, clerks, soldiers, navigators, sailors, craftsmen, tree fallers, hunters, laborers, and much more.
 Within those job descriptions there are many specific titles.
 For example with the craftsmen, there was a coppersmith, tanner, blacksmith, mason, and coal miner.